zendesk/scala-flow/README.md

 _scala-flow_ is a lightweight library intended to make developing Google DataFlow jobs in Scala easier.
 The core dataflow classes are enriched to allow more idiomatic and concise Scala usage while preserving full access to the underlying Java SDK.

-Coders for Scala primitives and core classes have been implemented so that you can conveniently return these types from your PTransforms.
+Coders for Scala primitives and collection classes have been implemented so that you can conveniently return these types from your PTransforms.
+In addition you can easily create coders for your own case classes.

 **Caveat:** This library is still evolving rapidly as we improve our knowledge and understanding of Dataflow, so there will be a some flux in the API as we discover and refine what works well and what doesn't.